 Save Money: With England’s ban on single-use plastics in 2021, it’s becoming increasingly more expensive to buy pre-made nut milks, so many people are opting to make their own at home to save money.
 Plus, you have more control over the ingredients used

-You can experiment with different nuts, seeds, grains, and flavorings to create your own unique blend.
+You can experiment with different nuts, seeds, grains, and flavorings to create your unique blend.
 Think strawberry macadamia milk, chocolate cinnamon pumpkin seed milk, seed creams for your coffee or tea, fresh soy milk, and you can even use superfood cereals in your vegan milker.

 Sweeten as You Like: Don’t do refined sugar?
 No problem!
-You can use date syrup, date paste, soaked dates, maple syrup, coconut sugar – really anything you want.
+You can use date syrup, date paste, soaked dates, maple syrup, coconut sugar – anything you want.
 You can try the latest, greatest sweetener or leave it unsweetened.
 It’s all up to you.

 Easy to Make: Making nut milk at home is easy with the right tools.
-You can use a high-speed blender, a nut milk bag, or a cheesecloth to strain the milk and you’ll have fresh homemade milk in no time.
+You can use a high-speed blender, a nut milk bag, or a cheesecloth to strain the milk, and you’ll have fresh homemade milk in no time.

 Convenience: Making nut milk at home is very convenient.
-You can make 5-6 cups of fresh milk at the touch of a button with a nut milk maker, without any mess, straining, or pre-soaking necessary.
+You can make 5-6 cups of fresh milk with a nut milk maker at the touch of a button without any mess, straining, or pre-soaking necessary.
 Plus, you can customize flavors and control the sugar content of your milk.

 Amy Vanzant-Hodge says